janwilmans/nullptr/_posts/2019-01-03-better-cpp-software-engineer.md

     *   [Effective Modern C++ by Scott Meyers][18] [>bol<][19]
     *   [C++ concurrency in action by Anthony Williams][20] [>link<][21]

+I got feedback from some the great folks on the [orange page][22] the just reading books is not going to make you a good software engineer.
+Also they mentioned: "all that stuff about `Variadic templates, metaprogramming, memory barriers and the specifics of memory layout` do you really need to know all that?
+Is not too obscure and not used on daily basis" ?

+This is absolutely true.

-Also worth mentioning, [The 7 Habits of Highly Effective People][22] not about c++ at all, its about self-management, but it changed my life.
+Also worth mentioning, [The 7 Habits of Highly Effective People][23] not about c++ at all, its about self-management, but it changed my life.
 Of course there are many other good books, these are just the ones that I read and really stuck with me.

 *   join communities

     *   <https://stackoverflow.com/> is an excellent place for discussion and to ask questions
-    *   join [cpplang on slack][23]
+    *   join [cpplang on slack][24]

 ## Recommended talks

-*   [CppCon 2015: T. Winters & H. Wright “All Your Tests are Terrible..."][24]
+*   [CppCon 2015: T. Winters & H. Wright “All Your Tests are Terrible..."][25]
-*   [ITT 2016 - Kevlin Henney - Seven Ineffective Coding Habits of Many Programmers][25]
+*   [ITT 2016 - Kevlin Henney - Seven Ineffective Coding Habits of Many Programmers][26]

 ## List of conferences